MOVES-Dubai's DSI appoints acting CFO-internal memo

-DUBAI, June 13 Dubai contractor Drake & Scull International (DSI) has appointed Feras Kalthoum as acting chief financial officer, according to an internal memo seen by Reuters.
+DUBAI, June 13 (Reuters) - Dubai contractor Drake & Scull International (DSI) has appointed Feras Kalthoum as acting chief financial officer, according to an internal memo seen by Reuters.

 Kalthoum's appointment is effective June 5, the memo.